wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-temporal-joomla.md

 On your build machine, you need to now make hourly periodicity [temporal backups](../../Deployment/Backups.md) of your application sourcecode and your application database.

+To generate your temporal backups, you have to run two commands on your build machine.
+At the command prompt of your build machine cd into the **helperscripts** directory of your agile deployment toolkit installation.
+In my case it is like this:

+>     cd /home/wintersys-projects/adt-build-machine-scripts/helperscripts

 Then perform a temporal database backup

 >     /bin/sh PerformDatabaseBackup.sh

-Answering all of the questions and picking a periodicity, for example, HOURLY in your template
+Answering all of the questions and picking a periodicity, for example, HOURLY in your template.
+Check in your datastore for a database temporal backup which should look similar to this picture with an appropriate timestamp for you.

 Then perform a temporal website sourcecode backup